ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/99a-quiz-mergesort.md

 - [ ] False

 ::: hints
-- Look at the length of the code given in the modules.
+- Look at the length of the code given in the chapter.
 - There are a lot of details to deal with when implementing Mergesort on an array.
 :::
 ::::::::::::::::::::::::::::::